kulics/koral/book-en/basic-type.md

 ```
 string := "Hello world!"
 ```

+It should be noted that a string is a type consisting of multiple characters, so in fact the string is a fixed-order list, and there is a correspondence between the two.
+Many times we can process strings as if they were lists.
 ## Mark String
 Many times we need to insert other content into a string.
 How do we usually do it?